 I have been conducting anthropological research in the Peruvian Amazon for over a decade.
 Funded by a Fulbright- Hays DDRA, my dissertation “Extraction, Conservation, and Household Multiplicity in the Peruvian Amazon” is an ethnographic study of contingent, informal labor in the Amazonian region of Madre de Dios.
 Driven by theories of household ecology and social reproduction, my research brings to light how Andean migrant households creatively shift between formal employment in wildlife conservation and illicit labor in the extractive industries of gold mining and logging.

 At my field site in Costa Rica, I have been collaborating with multiple interdisciplinary scientists, including microbiologists, marine scientists, engineers, and colleagues in Anthropology to examine impacts of wastewater pollution on human health in a recreational coastal area, with the goal of improving beach management and public health.
 You can read more about this collaborative applied research on the MERA website.

 Humboldt County/Pacific Northwest

-The research programs I am conducting internationally are well suited for spin-off projects in and around the Humboldt coastal region.
-My future research in the Pacific Northwest will take a political ecology perspective to understand and help address local environmental and public health issues related to pollution and waste, climate change, and other human consequences of changes to Earth’s planetary systems.
+My future research in the Pacific Northwest takes a political ecology perspective to understand and help address local environmental and public health issues.
+More to come soon.